stevenwhatever123/CSC-306-Assignment/README.md

 It also sets up alerts that can be pushed to a user when stories they are interested in are available.

 In the implementation, it is targeted to run Android API level 27 or above.
 An extra implementation I have done is adding a text to speech feature, where the app would read out the text in the news.
-It wil still works if the app is running in the background.
+It will still works even if the app is running in the background.

 I scored 78% in this assignment and find it interesting throughout the whole implementation process even though I async problems are hard to debug and solve.